jonathanavilap1/BookChallenge/README.md

 Book Challenge is an application based on Bookemia application with UI/UX flow made by me, Jonathan Avila, and with some extra features made to accomplish Challenge 4

 ## API Used on the api proyect
-- Google Book API -
+- Google Book API  to fetch book information and covers - https://developers.google.com/books
-https://developers.google.com/books

-- Harry Potter Public API -
+- Harry Potter Public API to fetch harry pottter fan and movie information - https://hp-api.herokuapp.com/
-https://hp-api.herokuapp.com/

 ## Cocoa pods used